Github: Forks, Collaborators, Watchers

-Can apply to: Any project stored on a Github instance, primarily programming scripts.
+Can apply to: Any project content stored on a Github instance, but primarily software and code

-Metric definition: Forks are created when a user makes a copy of a repository (i.e., a group of files).
-A collaborator is able to perform many actions on the files within the repository, including edits.
-Watchers include Github users who chosen to watch the activity for your repository, but have not become collaborators.
-Watching a repository is similar to bookmarking a page in a web browser or following an RSS feed to see changes.
+Metric definition: Github “Forks” are created when a user makes a copy of a repository (i.e., a group of files).
+A “collaborator” is another Github user who is able to perform many actions on the files within the repository, including edits.
+“Watchers” are Github users who have asked to be notified of activity in a repository, but have not become collaborators.
+Watching a repository is similar to following an RSS feed to see changes.

 Metric calculation: Forks, pulls, and commits are counted by the Git software running on the Github servers.

-Inappropriate use cases: Github metrics should not be used to demonstrate quality or impact.
+Inappropriate use cases: Github metrics should not be used as a direct measure of quality or impact.

 Timeframe: Real-time updates.
 The Github site was launched in April 2008.